TapTrack/TappyTcmpJs/README.md

 ## Sending Commands
 Once you have connected to a Tappy, you can send it TCMP commands.
-There are several families of commands supported by Tappies, but the most common to use  are the System family and the BasicNfc family.
+There are several families of commands supported by Tappies, but the System family and the BasicNFC family are the most commonly used.

 ```javascript
 var command = new TappySystemFamily.Commands.Ping();